netbox-community/go-netbox/docs/PowerFeedRequest.md

 ### NewPowerFeedRequest

-`func NewPowerFeedRequest(powerPanel NestedPowerPanelRequest, name string, ) *PowerFeedRequest`
+`func NewPowerFeedRequest(powerPanel PowerPanelRequest, name string, ) *PowerFeedRequest`

 NewPowerFeedRequest instantiates a new PowerFeedRequest object This constructor will assign default values to properties that have it defined,